 Rho von Liebenstein

-During my Psychology study I acquired enough knowledge about diagnostics and treatment.
+I graduated in 2015 and I am now working as a psychologist at GGZ Rivierduinen.
 My colleagues tell me I have a scientific way of thinking: research-minded, inclined to analyse and test before I draw a conclusion.
 I owe that to my education.

 What does this master's programme entail?